2014 Tsunami March: Istehkam-e-Pakistan rallies

 In August 2014, PML-N organized Istehkam-e-Pakistan rallies in several cities of Punjab.
 In Lahore, thousands attended the rally held at Chairing Cross on 26 August.
 Hamza Shahbaz addressed the gathering, where he rebuked the Pakistan Tehreek-e-Insaf's Azadi March.
 A similar rally was also held in Sialkot.
 More rallies were held the next day in Gujranwala, Sahiwal, and Sargodha, where PML-N workers carried national and party flags, and portraits of Nawaz and Shehbaz Sharif, and chanted slogans in support of their leaders.

 Dancing women

 A few unsupported accusations of harassment of women were reported, and dancing at a PTI jalsa was criticised on social media.
 A petition was presented in Islamabad High Court with accusations of vulgarity against Azadi marchers.
 Justice Athar Minullah will hear the case.

-Go Nawaz Go
+Slogan

 The march popularized the slogan "Go Nawaz Go", which was chanted by protesters.